Waiting is a fact of life. And managing waitlists are often a big part of doing business. Now when we mention waiting, you may think of...

 How You Can Optimize Appointments and Waitlist Management

 If your service business uses a walk-in model, you might be leaving money on the table.
 But moving to an appointment-only model can also have financial drawbacks.
 A better solution to this problem is to create an appointment waiting list as it’s the best of both worlds.

-An appointment waitlist allows you to schedule clients way ahead of time.
+An appointment waitlist feature in Calendly or an alternative calendar app allows you to schedule clients way ahead of time.
 You can schedule regular visits, planned service appointments, and monthly appointments.
 Plus, it also allows you to manage walk-in clients, fill slow times or no-show appointments, and reschedule late clients or last-minute drop-ins with ease.

 Confirm Appointments with Text Reminders